appsquickly/typhoon/README.md

 #### _Reams_ of it?!?

-_(It will help if you roll your 'R' (as-in 'Rrrrrreeeeams') for the above sentence> Say it in a tone of voice like the mean guy in Oliver Twist, when Oliver asks for some more . . . .
+_(It will help if you roll your 'R' (as-in 'Rrrrrreeeeams') for the above sentence.
+Say it in a tone of voice like the mean guy in Oliver Twist, when Oliver asks for some more . . . .
 Perhaps also, look down your nose, as though through small, bookish spectacles perched low upon it)._